David Yelland (journalist)

-David Yelland (born 14 May 1963) is a former journalist and editor of The Sun and founder of Kitchen Table Partners, a specialist public relations and communications company in London, which he formed in 2015 after leaving the Brunswick Group LLP.
+David Yelland (born 14 May 1963) is a journalist and former editor of The Sun and founder of Kitchen Table Partners.
+He was formerly an executive at Brunswick Group until 2015.
+Since 2023, he has co-presented the BBC Radio 4 podcast series When It Hits the Fan with Simon Lewis.

 Early life and education

 Born in Harrogate, Yorkshire, Yelland was adopted at birth by Michael and Patricia Yelland of York.
 He has a younger brother, Paul.
-Yelland subsequently traced his birth father, now deceased.
+Yelland subsequently traced his birth father, the late John Sheridan, who was an Irish folk musician, newspaper executive and later peace campaigner and bookshop owner.
+In Sheridan's 2006 Guardian obituary, Yelland was confirmed as his son alongside his other children.
 Yelland's natural mother was a children's writer from Harrogate, who died before he could meet her.
-In childhood he suffered alopecia and after wearing a series of wigs he decided to go without them when he was 31 and living in New York.
+In childhood he had alopecia and after wearing a series of wigs he decided to go without them when he was 31 and living in New York.

 Yelland was educated at Brigg Grammar School in Brigg, Lincolnshire, from 1976 to 1981, followed by Coventry Polytechnic (now Coventry University), where he obtained a BA in Economics.
 He was a founding member of the Social Democratic Party.
 He later studied at the Harvard Business School in 2003, sponsored by News International.